colejarczyk/doc/developer/installation/upgrading.rst

     $ bin/console doctrine:schema:update --force

-It's a command to update schema in PostgreSQL without losing data.
+It's a command to update scheme in PostgreSQL without losing data.

 .. code-block:: bash

     $ bin/console oloy:user:projections:index:create --drop-old -n

-It deletes all indexes in ElasticSearch and creates new ones.
+It deletes all indexes in ElasticSearch and creates a new one.

 .. code-block:: bash